MicrosoftDocs/quantum-docs/articles/contributing-style-guide.md

 - `SampleInt`

 We should pay special attention when an operation takes another operation as input.
 Also, when the operation calls it.
-In such cases, the action taken by the input operation is not clear when the outer operation is defined.
+In such cases, the action taken by the input operation is not clear at the time that the outer operation is defined.
 Therefore the right verb is not immediately clear.
 We recommend the verb `Apply`, as in `ApplyIf`, `ApplyToEach`, and `ApplyToFirst`.
 Other verbs may be useful in this case as well, as in `IterateThroughCartesianPower`.